What should I do if I have trouble hearing?

-- Cochlear implants.
-Cochlear (COKE-lee-ur) implants are small electronic devices surgically implanted in the inner ear that help provide a sense of sound to people who are profoundly deaf or hard-of-hearing.
+- Cochlear (COKE-lee-ur) implants are small electronic devices surgically implanted in the inner ear that help provide a sense of sound to people who are profoundly deaf or hard-of-hearing.
 If your hearing loss is severe, your doctor may recommend a cochlear implant in one ear or both.
-(Read the NIDCD's Cochlear Implants publication for more information.)
+(Read the NIDCD fact sheet Cochlear Implants for more information.)

 - Assistive listening devices include telephone and cell phone amplifying devices, smart phone or tablet "apps," and closed circuit systems (induction coil loops) in places of worship, theaters, and auditoriums.
-(Read the NIDCD's Assistive Devices for People with Hearing, Voice, Speech, or Language Disorders publication for more information.)
+(Read the NIDCD fact sheet Assistive Devices for People with Hearing, Voice, Speech, or Language Disorders for more information.)

 - Lip reading or speech reading is another option that helps people with hearing problems follow conversational speech.
 People who use this method pay close attention to others when they talk, by watching how the speaker's mouth and body move.

 Yes.
 You and your family can work together to make hearing easier.
 Here are some things you can do:

 - Tell your friends and family about your hearing loss.
 They need to know that hearing is hard for you.
 The more you tell the people you spend time with, the more they can help you.

 - Ask your friends and family to face you when they talk so that you can see their faces.
 If you watch their faces move and see their expressions, it may help you to understand them better.